nateponds/ismis-grade-watcher/README.md

 # ISMIS Grade & GPA Watcher

-Automatically monitors your ISMIS grades and GPA, and emails you the moment anything changes — no more manual refreshing.
+Automatically monitors your ISMIS grades and GPA, and emails you the moment anything changes, no more manual refreshing.

 ---